robinrodricks/FluentListView/README.md

 When the user types, I want to be able to match values in a column other than the first one.
-How can I do that?[¶](#when-the-user-types-i-want-to-be-able-to-match-values-in-a-column-other-than-the-first-one-how-can-i-do-that "Permalink to this headline")
+How can I do that?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > I have a list that shows medical incidents.
 One of the columns is the doctor responsible for that incident.
 I’d like the users to be able to sort by the “Doctor” column and then type the first few characters of the doctors name and find the cases assigned to that doctor.
 Is there a way to do that?